 The Household Survival Budget is a tool used to assess financial hardship for ALICE.
 It is calculated by using the bare minimum cost option for each of the five basic necessities to develop a monthly budget that covers the essentials plus taxes and a 10% miscellaneous contingency.

-ALICE does essential work in our community – such as child care, health care, security, and retail services – yet struggles to make ends meet on the income these jobs provide.
+ALICE does essential work in our community – such as child care, health care, security, and retail services – yet often makes less than what it costs to get by.

 |Household Survival Budget in Connecticut|

 |Connecticut Average||Single Adult||Family of Four*||UW CNCT Service Area Average||Single Adult||Family of Four*|